I was born in 1960, as Jonathan Paul Griffiths, in Dartford, Kent.

 spending two terms out teaching at Great Walstead School in Sussex.

-At Cambridge I found the maths to be, for the most part, dry and tough going.
+At Cambridge I found the maths to be, for the most part, a touch dry.

 I took a Part One in Mathematics and a Part Two in Education (including half a Part Two in Maths),

 graduating in 1982 with a BA Hons, together with a Cert Ed enabling me to teach mathematics in secondary schools.

 In my second year I was awarded the Thurkill Prize, given to recognise notable contributions to Clare College life.

 While we were at Clare together in 1981, the musician Harvey Brough asked me to join Harvey and the Wallbangers.

 We went full–time in 1983, and we stayed that way until 1987.